 Is AI-generated art a kind of generative art?
 Is it art at all?
+From the perspective of someone practising generative art, here are my thoughts.

 Context and Content

 If you’re either a producer or consumer of generative art (or both) and like to browse #generativeart-tagged content on social media, you might have noticed a shift in this content lately.
 More and more artists seem to be using AI text-to-image generators to create their art.
-In fact, dedicated accounts are being set up in droves by a new wave of so-called ‘AI artists’ exclusively using such software.
+Dedicated accounts are being set up in droves by a new wave of ‘AI artists’ exclusively using such software.
 The imagery produced by these programs – programs such as Stable Diffusion, Dall-e, Midjourney or a myriad others – can often be fascinating and of uncanny (valley?) quality.
 But is this new art – if we’re happy to call it that – a species of generative art, or is it something else?
 And are the producers of this content ipso facto artists?

 Ok so let’s get back to the easier-to-settle question – is AI-generated art a kind of generative art, or is it something else?
 And what exactly do I mean by generative art anyway?